If that sounds familiar, you’re in the right place.

 Eventually, my body stopped cooperating.
 I was restless at night and exhausted during the day.
 Focus became harder to maintain.
 Small tasks felt heavier than they should, and everything required more effort than I wanted to admit.

 I tried the things I thought would help.
-More exercise.
-More coffee.
-But pushing harder only added to the strain.
+Yoga.
+Supplements.
+Even more coffee.
+But trying to fix never lasted.

-When I began working directly with the nervous system and breath, I realized something important.
+When I began working directly with the nervous system and breath, something became clear.
 The body is designed to handle stress.
-What it needs is the ability to reset and recover so it does not stay stuck in overdrive.
+What it needs is the ability to recover so it doesn't stay stuck in overdrive.

 Stress was not the issue.